adamsilver/fdpb/01-Register.md

 # A Registration Form

-We're going to begin our adventure with registration.
+We're going to begin our adventure with a simple registration form.
 We'll use this simple form, to ahem, form the foundations on which to solve more complex forms later.
+I've already used the word form 4 times, and we've got a whole book to go.

 Don't be fooled by its simple appearance though.
 There's a lot of ground to cover and patterns that will emerge.
 Patterns we'll either use directly or as a foundation to build new patterns when needed.